 All these rooms have small bathrooms with large showers.

-In the main hotel there are seven rooms, two are Junior suites and probably the nicest rooms in the hotel.
+In the main hotel there are seven rooms, two are Junior Suites and probably the nicest rooms in the hotel.
 The rest are all pretty, some with large bathrooms, and all with different looks and colours.

-Alfriston itself plays a starring role in the hotel.
+The village of Alfriston itself plays a starring role in the hotel.
 There’s an eclectic mix of furniture, sourced with help from Diana Kelly, found a few doors down.
 Flowers are artfully arranged by local florist Julia Marsden.
 Beautifully-printed fabrics and delicate wallpapers are by Richard Smith of Madeaux Home, while local artist Amanda Lawrence has painted the restaurant floor with a bold Elizabethan design.
 Even the hotel library, dotted with antiques and curiosities, has a local touch – with the books curated by Much Ado Books – an award-winning bookshop in the village.